emilsundberg-h/-fe19tp1_-Team-Paperclip-/README.md

 Press the folder icon to browse through your notes.
 To activate Dark mode you can either change your OS to Dark mode or activate it in the settings tab.
 You can add tags, star your notes and delete notes in the browse notes section.
+You can search for your notes with keywords,tags,star and title.
 To access the toolbar, click anywhere in the note editor.